typleasant22/Deep-Learning-Homework/Results.md

 Overview

-The non-profit foundation Alphabet Soup wants to create an algorithm to predict whether or not applicants for funding will be successful.
-We'll be using the features in the provided dataset to create a binary classifier that is capable of predicting whether applicants will be successful if funded by Alphabet Soup.
+Alphabet Soup foundation wanted to create a algorithm to predict whether their applicants will be successful to fund them.
+We were provided a data set to create a binary classifier that would be capable of predicting whether the applicants would be successful if they were funded by Alhabet Soup.

 Results
 Data Preprocessing